hashicorp/nomad-openapi/generator/README.md

 Once you have added your new configuration, you should be able to generate an updated spec, as detailed above, and then update the test client, also detailed above.
 Once the client has been updated with your changes, you can add tests for the client to the existing unit tests for each endpoint operation.
-See `TestHTTP_JobsList` in the `nomad/command/agent/job_endpoint_test.go` file for an example.
+See `Test_JobsGet` in the `v1/client/jobs_test.go` file for an example.
 Please review the assertions the existing tests make validate the response, and then repeat them against the response you get from the test client.

-Currently, there is a small set of helper functions in `/nomad/testutils/openapi` that can be used to reduce boilerplate.
-Feel free to use and add to them.